AD1616/ADtri3python/createtask.md

 ### Describes in general what the identified procedure does and how it contributes to the overall functionality of the program

-* The procedure checks the submitted answer and displays whether it was correct or incorrect.
-It also implements the scoring feature based on if the answer was right or wrong.
-Finally, it determines whether the score is displayed or not.
+* The "evaluation" procedure checks the submitted answer and displays whether it was correct or incorrect.
+It also updates the score by incrementing it if the user got the question right.
+Finally, it determines whether the current score is displayed or not based on a parameter called view.

 ###  Explains in detailed steps how the algorithm implemented in the identified procedure works.
 Your explanation must be detailed enough for someone else to recreate it.

-* The list which contains the questions and answers also has the correct answer for each question.
-At the index of the current question, which is answerindex as determined by a separate procedure, correctAnswer is then indexed for that question and converted to a string and stored in a variable to be compared with as the correct answer.
-The question and answer blocks are then styled.
-A for loop is used with 4 iterations to check each answer choice and change the surrounding styling to green and display correct if the answer is right or change it to red and display incorrect if the answer is wrong.
-Additionally, score is increased by 1 for a correct answer but it stays the same if the answer is incorrect.
-The difference in styling is done through an if statement that checks if that answer matches the variable correct previously established.
-The parameter 'view' is passed in by an input box and through if else statements, if it is yes then the score element DOM(Document Object Model) is shown but otherwise it is not shown.
+* First, the list containing all of the questions must be indexed at the current question in order to get the dictionary containing all of the data for the question.
+The index is determined by a global variable which is updated by a separate procedure and simply needs to be referenced in this procedure.
+The "correctAnswer" key in the dictionary needs to be accessed, and the value is stored as a variable.
+Then, the procedure must iterate through the options using a for loop to see which choice is selected by the user.
+An if statement checks if the user has selected the current choice.
+If they have not, then the code moves on to the next iteration of the for loop.
+The loop has to check option1, option2, etc. so it gets the current option by concatenating the word "option" with the current index.
+A second if statement checks if the chosen answer choice matches the correct answer.
+If it does, format a green border and show text that says correct.
+Add an if statement so that the score is updated when the function is called with a parameter that is not yes or no since those parameters are for the input box and should not update the score.
+If the answer is incorrect, determined through an else statement, format a red border and show text that says incorrect.
+Set the score text element in the html to the value of score.

 ## 3d.
 Describes two calls to the procedure identified in written response 3c.
 Each call must pass a different argument(s) that causes a different segment of code in the algorithm to execute.